Wesleyan-Media-Project/creative_overview/README.md

 ### [Party Classifier with Unique ID](https://github.com/Wesleyan-Media-Project/party_classifier_pdid) (party_classifier_pdid)

 Contains the steps to train the party classifier and links for training results.
-Model Performance (shown in a chart) looks for precision, recall, f1 score, and support for each party(republican, democrat, and other).
+Model Performance looks for precision, recall, f1 score, and support for each party (Republican, Democrat, and Other).

 ### [Ad-level Party Classifier](https://github.com/Wesleyan-Media-Project/party_classifier) (party_classifier)